 Most folks are unaware of how deeply ingrained their giving actions are and how their decisions influence the rest of us.

-After an hour sorting and thinking about their giving values and recent giving decisions, I asked them to compare their top values with the organizations they had given to over the last year or so to see if there were surprises.
+After an hour of sorting and thinking about their giving values and recent giving decisions, I asked them to compare their top values with the organizations they had given to over the last year or so to see if there were surprises.

 I’ve conducted this exercise many times with similar groups, families, couples, foundations and small companies.
 The exercise allows an individual to take the time to reflect on giving and what truly matters to them.

-One person told us she realized a gift on her list didn’t seem to fit into her values and she needed to think about why she was still donating.
+One person told us she realized a gift on her list didn’t seem to fit into her values, and she needed to think about why she was still donating.
 Another person said he felt encouraged that he was on track but wanted to work at being more intentional about staying true to his giving values.

-Fast forward a week to a stage full of gowned professors and rows of fidgety students sitting in front of me waiting for their graduation exercise to finally come to an end.
+Fast forward a week to a stage full of gowned professors and rows of fidgety students sitting in front of me, waiting for their graduation exercise to finally come to an end.
 As the commencement speaker, I stood between them and a final handshake for this milestone.

 I chose to focus on a set of value words that I believe are important whether you are graduating from school or simply graduating to the next step in your life.

 I spoke of the opportunity to influence others and the importance of understanding the values that allow us to grow that influence.